-On January 28, 2020, House Energy and Commerce Committee members released draft text of the Climate Leadership and Environmental Action for our Nation's Future Act, proposing a new climate plan to ensure the United States achieves net-zero greenhouse gas pollution no later than 2050.
-The Climate Leadership and Environmental Action for our Nation's Future Act proposes sector-specific and economy-wide solutions to address the "climate crisis."
+On January 28, 2020, House Energy & Commerce Committee members released draft text of the Climate Leadership and Environmental Action for our Nation's Future Act, proposing a new climate plan to ensure the United States achieves net-zero GHG pollution no later than 2050.
+The Climate Leadership and Environmental Action for our Nation's Future Act proposed sector-specific and economy-wide solutions to address the "climate crisis."
 Feedback and recommendations from all stakeholders was requested.
 It was intended for the Climate Leadership and Environmental Action for our Nation's Future Act to be refined via hearings and stakeholder meetings throughout 2020.
 On January 27, 2021 President Biden issued Executive Orders promising to take aggressive action on climate change.
-Among other things, such Executive Orders reaffirmed the commitment of the United States to addressing climate change, including the entering into of international agreements on climate change, and enhanced global action on climate change.
-On February 9, 2021 the House Committee on Energy & Commerce hosted a subcommittee hearing "Back in Action: Restoring Federal Climate Leadership" highlighting the Biden

-Administration's Executive Orders relating to climate change initiatives and soliciting testimony from industry leaders.
-The Climate Leadership and Environmental Action for our Nation's Future Act remains a draft text.
+Among other things, such Executive Orders reaffirmed the commitment of the United States to addressing climate change, including the entering into of international agreements on climate change, and enhanced global action on climate change and President Biden adopting a "Whole of Government Approach to the Climate Crisis" approach appointing former governors and mayors to his cabinet and embracing a partnership with state and local governments as well as the private sector to advance climate solutions.
+On February 9, 2021 the House Committee on Energy & Commerce hosted a subcommittee hearing "Back in Action: Restoring Federal Climate Leadership" highlighting the Biden Administration's Executive Orders relating to climate change initiatives and soliciting testimony from industry leaders.
+On March 2, 2021, the House Energy and Commerce Committee introduced H.R.1512 (117), the "Climate Leadership and Environmental Action for our Nation's Future Act" or the "CLEAN Future Act."
+The committee first unveiled the bill as a discussion draft in January 2020 and after over a year of hearings and stakeholder feedback, the legislation now boasts several new provisions and modifications.
+The CLEAN Future Act has far-reaching implications for many sectors of the economy.
+The bill sets a national climate target of net-zero greenhouse-gas (GHG) emissions by 2050.
+The bill includes a mix of incentives for renewable energy and provisions increasing regulation of non-renewable energy and other emitting industries.
+It aims to achieve GHG and other emissions reductions through provisions impacting the power sector, the building sector, the automotive sector, ports, manufacturing, oil and gas extraction, waste-management and recycling.
+The CLEAN Future Act was referred to subcommittee on March 3, 2021.